i-on-project/core/docs/implementation/write_api/insertClassSectionEvents.md

 * Transaction-less
   - this request does not depend on previous/subsequent requests
+  - note that database interactions in the context of one request will be done inside a transaction, but long-term transactions which span more than one HTTP request will not exist (e.g. sagas)
+  - each request is independent

 ## Request handling
 When a request arrives at the server's appropriate controller, the following steps are executed: